syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 {% endhighlight %}

-N> Setting of ContentView is same for both Type A and Type B
+N> Setting the content view is same for both cases i.e. displaying the pop-up when the SfPopupLayout is set as root view and vice versa.

-If we run the previous sample, the following output will appears on Android device as follows:
+Run the previous sample to get the following output on Android devices.
 ![](GettingStarted_images/ContentView.png)

 ### Customizing animations